...

 Additional Notes:

-• While the origins of the Guildhall date back to the 12th century, the current structure we see today was built between 1435 and 1461.
+• While the origins of the Guildhall date back to the 12th Century, the current structure we see today was built between 1435 and 1461.

-• The market flourished throughout the 14th century, vital to Windsor’s economic prosperity and social life.
+• The market flourished throughout the 14th Century, vital to Windsor’s economic prosperity and social life.

 The central pillars of Windsor Guildhall have sparked curiosity and debate for centuries.
 While some believe they were designed by the famed architect Sir Christopher Wren, historical documents suggest they existed before his involvement.
 Regardless of their origin, these pillars are a testament to the Guildhall’s enduring history and architectural intrigue.
 Though initially deemed unnecessary, their presence adds a touch of grandeur to the space and serves as a reminder of the building’s fascinating evolution.